WP Simple Pay Blog

 Once you’re ready, your final step is to put it on a page.

 Navigate to an existing WordPress page/post or create a new one.
 Then click on the + icon to add the WP Simple Pay block.
-Then choose a form you just created.
-And then, click Publish or Update.
+Then choose the form you just created and click Publish or Update.

 That’s it!